Highly anisotropic magnetism in the vanadium-based kagome metal TbV6Sn6: Results

 Hall resistance $\rho_{xy}(T,H)$ data were collected to characterize the carrier concentrations and effective mobilities of the conduction bands.
 Fig. \ref{Fig_5} shows $\rho_{xy}(H)$ measured at various temperatures with the magnetic field applied parallel to the c-axis.
 At 200 K and above, $\rho_{xy}(H)$ shows a linear field dependence, indicating a dominant single-carrier conduction channel.
 As the temperature is lowered, $\rho_{xy}$ switches to a nonlinear form, consistent with a multi-carrier model.
 As a result, $\rho_{xy}(H)$ was fit with two different models: a two-band model at low ($T < 100$ K) and a single band model at high ($T > 200$ K).

 Fits to $\rho_{xy}$ are shown by solid lines in Fig. \ref{Fig_5}(a).
 With the exception of the low-field data at 1.8 K (below $T_C$), the fits capture the data well.
 The deviation from the two-band model below $T_C$ is visible in Fig. \ref{Fig_5}(b), and likely represents the onset of the anomalous Hall component within $\rho_{xy}$.
 Attempting to extract the anomalous Hall signal $\Delta\rho_{xy}$ via subtracting the two-band model from the experimental data is plotted in Fig \ref{Fig_5}(c); however it instead reveals an oscillatory component within the Hall signal.
 This could correspond to Hall data reflecting quantum oscillations arising from a small Fermi pocket, though the oscillations are not readily resolved in magnetoresistance $\rho_{xx}$ data \cite{kikugawa2010ca3ru2o7}.
 An alternative analysis is to instead use a single band treatment and propagate the 1.8 K, high-field Hall response backward linearly and extract an anomalous Hall signal from the difference.
-This is also plotted in Fig \ref{Fig_5}(c), and, while the difference provides a signal more consistent with a traditional anomalous Hall effect, it also neglects the multiband character of the low-$T$ transport and a similar analysis of nonmagnetic YV$_6$Sn$_6$ resolves a a near identical signal \cite{Japanese_166}.
+This is also plotted in Fig \ref{Fig_5}(c), and, while the difference provides a signal more consistent with a traditional anomalous Hall effect, it also neglects the multiband character of the low-$T$ transport.
+A similar analysis using this single band treatment with nonmagnetic YV$_6$Sn$_6$, for instance, resolves a qualitatively similar signal \cite{Japanese_166}.
+Future, detailed electronic structure calculations and lower temperature measurements will be important for determining the intrinsic magnitude of the anomalous hall effect (AHE) in TbV$_6$Sn$_6$.

 Above $T_C$ and below 100 K, two-band fits capture $\rho_{xy}$ well and both electron-like and hole-like carriers contribute to the Hall signal.
-The resulting electron-type carrier density, $n_e$, and hole-type carrier density, $n_h$, are plotted in the upper panel of \ref{Fig_5}(d).
-The mobilities of each are plotted within the lower panel of \ref{Fig_5}(d), and mobilities of each carrier type become comparable at the lowest measured temperature.
-Above 200 K, $\rho_{xy}$ data are dominated by a single carrier type and a single band model with electron-like carriers whose mobility increases quickly upon cooling.
+The resulting electron-type carrier density, $n_e$, and hole-type carrier density, $n_h$, are plotted in the upper panel of Fig. \ref{Fig_5}(d).
+The mobilities of each are plotted within the lower panel of Fig. \ref{Fig_5}(d), where each carrier type's mobility becomes comparable at the lowest measured temperature.
+Above 200 K, $\rho_{xy}$ data are dominated by a single carrier type and a single band model showing electron-like carriers whose mobility increases quickly upon cooling.